The most recent news

 March 18, 2019: Harp Technologies refurbishes HUTRAD radiometers.

 Harp Technologies has refurbished the 6.8 GHz, 10.65 GHz, and 18.7 GHz radiometers of a legacy HUTRAD system.
-The HUTRAD system was originally developed in the mid-1990s in the Helsinki University of Technology (now: Aalto University, Espoo, Finland).
+The HUTRAD system was originally developed in the mid-1990s at the Helsinki University of Technology (now Aalto University, Espoo, Finland).
 The refurbished HUTRAD radiometers were successfully applied in the CIMRex flight campaign in the Arctic in March 2019 to support the future passive microwave satellite mission CIMR (Copernicus Imaging Microwave Radiometer).
-The work was be carried out under a programme of, and funded by, the European Space Agency (ESA) and under the leadership of the Finnish Meteorological Institute (FMI).
+The work was carried out under a programme of, and funded by, the European Space Agency (ESA) and under the leadership of the Finnish Meteorological Institute (FMI).

 December 31, 2018: Harp Technologies hits an all-time high in net profit.

 With the recruitment of new personnel and improvement of our facilities, test equipment, and design tools, as well as an all-time high in the annual net profit, Harp Technologies had a very successful fiscal year in 2018.
 In addition, the growing project base of ongoing customer projects gives confidence for the year 2019.